AntonioDonnangelo/Predicting-2024-US-Corn-Yield/README.md

 **Key Findings:**
 - Weather plays a significant role in annual yield fluctuations, especially drought years.
-- Strong positive correlation betweeen long-term water availability (`precip_sum_3yr`)
+- Strong positive correlation between long-term water availability (`precip_sum_3yr`)
+- Spatial modeling at county level enabled richer pattern recognition than national-only data.
+- The SVR model captures non-linear interactions and is resilient to limited data volume

 Yield is highest when:
 - Tmax is ~25°C
 - Rainfall and soil moisture are above average.
-- Spatial modeling at county level enabled richer pattern recognition than national-only data.
-- The SVR model captures non-linear interactions and is resilient to limited data volume

 **Limitations:**
 - Weather gaps: Proxying with historical averages for 2024 introduces uncertainty.